 Pictures are probably there for a reason.
 Certainly, graphical links have a purpose.
 Image maps need to have alt-text for each "clickable" region.
 But even decorative images serve a purpose—conveying a theme, or suggesting a particular audience.

-Tips for Writing Effective Alt-Text
+Tips for Writing Effective Alt Text

 - Meaningless graphics need not have meaningful text.
 If a graphic is being used as a spacer, to push other graphics into position, don't label the thing "Green spacer."
 Instead, put a space between the quotes of the alt-text so users don't have their train of thought disrupted by such irrelevant information.
-Use this "non-text" judiciously, though.
+Use this "non-text" sparingly, though.
 If you can't think of something to say about an image, that doesn't mean it's meaningless.

-- Maintain the alt-text.
-If your image map is rearranged so that the last item is now "Contact Us," don't forget to move the alt-text, too.
+- Maintain the alt text.
+If your image map is rearranged so that the last item is now "Contact Us," don't forget to move the alt text, too.
 Otherwise, that image will still be labeled as "Site Map" and users will be lost.

 Creating Effective, Accessible Links

 Reminder: Try to avoid using images as links, because they can be hard for people with low vision to decipher, but definitely provide alt text if you do.
 In this case, the alt text should tell users where they are going.